koreo-dev/examples/gcp/environment/README.md

 # GCP Environment Workflow

-This workflow provisions and configures a complete GCP-based Kubernetes environment using the `koreo.dev` workflow engine and custom `ResourceFunction` and `ValueFunction` modules.
+This workflow provisions and configures a GCP-based environment using the `koreo.dev` workflow engine and custom `ResourceFunction` and `ValueFunction` modules.

-It creates an example vpc and subnet with a firewall.
+Included in the environment are a VPC, Subnet, and Firewall.

 ## Overview